unbounce/iidy/README.md

 Who supports and maintains it?
 Tavis.
 I will be providing extensive examples, documentation, and training.

-How does this related to `Simple Infrastructure`?
+How does this relate to `Simple Infrastructure`?
 It's orthogonal and complimentary.
 They solve different problems and can be used together.
 Like all existing production stacks, `Simple Infrastructure` should be updated to use this rather than Ansible.
 I am working on a pull